• Manifesto

 Whilst continual assessment and re-evaluation are necessary and adjustments to safety limits are inevitable, the dramatic extent to which these limits have changed in recent years clearly demonstrates a failure to adequately protect the public, particularly those living with exposure levels now recognised as unsafe.This trend also raises serious concern over the many thousands of PFAS, for which toxicological data is still lacking.

-5. PFAS pollution is fuelling the biodiversity crisis
+5. PFAS pollution is fuelling the biodiversity and climate crisis

 Chemical pollution is acknowledged as one of the main, yet underestimated, drivers of the biodiversity crisis[39].
-Due to the extreme environmental persistence of PFAS and their continued and widespread use across modern society, PFAS represent a major and increasing burden on wildlife.
-This both directly impacts populations’ survival and reduces resilience to other stressors such as climate change and habitat loss.
+Due to the extreme environmental persistence of PFAS and their continued and widespread use across modern society, PFAS represent a major and increasing burden on wildlife[64].
+Health effects associated with PFAS are a concern for species populations and could potentially be linked to overall biodiversity loss.
+Exposure to chemical pollutants including PFAS can also reduce species resilience to other stressors such as climate change and habitat loss.

 PFAS are highly mobile in the environment, with research showing the ability of some to both accumulate in living organisms and at the top of the food chain.
 As such, PFAS are now detected in numerous species across the EU, from freshwater fish[40] and terrestrial birds[41], to top predators such as otters, seabirds and marine mammals [20],[42].
 Recent research also points to the impacts that PFAS can have on key species such as pollinators, risking knock-on implications across agriculture and food production.
 For example: